your ultimate smoke detectors GUIDE

 Smoke always rises and spreads out upon hitting a barrier such as a ceiling.
-With the smoke alarm mounted on the ceiling, it will be able to detect the spread-out smoke and sound off the alarm.
+With the smoke detector mounted on the ceiling, it will be able to detect the spread-out smoke and sound off the alarm.
 Hence ceiling is always the optimum location for mounting.

 Do note that it still needs to be mounted more than 4 inches from the wall / corner.
 This is to avoid the dead air space.

-Dead air space is a reference to the areas in a house where air gets trapped and prevents the smoke alarms’ ability to detect the smoke.
+Dead air space is a reference to the areas in a house where air gets trapped and prevents the smoke detectors’ ability to detect the smoke.
 In a fire, smoke travels by rising up the surface of walls.
 If the smoke is rising up against a surface with a sharp turning point, then the smoke will not rise to the turning point.
 It will instead roll on top of that pocket of trapped air.
-A smoke alarm mounted within the dead air space will never be triggered since smoke will not reach it.
+A smoke detector mounted within the dead air space will never be triggered since smoke will not reach it.